 immediately before the Shabbat dinners on Friday nights in the Intercultural Center.

-Jewish students, faculty and staff are served by Lollie Abramson, the Coordinator of Jewish Student Life and Interfaith Programming and partnerships
+Jewish students, faculty and staff are served by a the Coordinator of Jewish Student

-with local rabbis for the observance of holidays and exploring all aspects of Jewish
+partnerships with local rabbis for the observance of holidays and exploring all aspects

 The Jewish students at Skidmore come from a variety of different backgrounds, from unaffiliated to traditional.
-While most come from liberal Jewish homes (Reform, Reconstructionist or Conservative), there are some who have been raised in more observant households.
-Though Skidmore does not offer a kosher meal plan, the Food Service department includes vegetarian options in the dining halls at every meal, and provides meal selections that take into account the Passover dietary restrictions during the eight days of Passover.
+While most come from Reform, Reconstructionist, or Conservative backgrounds, there are some who have been raised in more observant households.
+Skidmore does not offer a kosher meal plan and there is no kosher kitchen on campus.
+However, our award wining chefs prepare a variety of options including vegetarian and vegan food for every meal in the Dining Hall.
+Shabbat Dinners are catered "kosher style" (with no pork, and either a meat or dairy meal along with a vegetarian option).
+During Passover the Dining Hall meal selections take into account dietary restrictions and adjust menus accordingly.

 • Temple Sinai (Reform)

 The local Jewish community welcomes the involvement and participation of Skidmore students, and many students have found part-time employment as religious school teachers and youth group advisors at Temple Sinai and Shaara Tfille.